 Teacher Day Celebration In India

-Our parents give us birth and stand us in the track and the teachers are who teaches us to run on that track with right directions.
+Our parents give us birth and make us stand on the track and the teachers are who teach us to run on that track with the right directions.
 They labor us to teach well and well, they try their best to give us knowledge.

 When he became the President of India, some of his students and friends requested him to allow them to celebrate his birthday, on 5 September.
 To which he replied, “Instead of celebrating my birthday, it would be my proud privilege if September 5th is observed as Teachers’ Day.”

 He used to love his teachers very much and he was proud of himself for being a teacher.
 He used to believe that the teachers are the backbones of the students.
 Every since 1962 his birthday is celebrated as Teachers’ Day in India.
 Students and teachers remember the great philosopher Dr. Sarvepalli Radhakrishnan who was a humble man who truly deserves a standing ovation.

 Teacher’s Day Celebration